AdobeDocs/workfront.en/help/workfront-basics/tips-tricks-and-troubleshooting/definitions-pti-dates.md

 ## Entry Date

-The Entry Date is the date when a project, task, or issue was created in  `Workfront`.
+The Entry Date is the date when a project, task, or issue was created in&nbsp;Workfront.

 The Entry Date does not influence the timeline of projects, tasks, or issues, but it is important for tracking and reporting purposes.